God of War (2018 video game): Development

-Unlike the previous games, Santa Monica did not make a demo specifically for public release.
-Barlog explained that doing so would have delayed the game by a couple of months.
-He also confirmed the game was built for the standard PlayStation 4 but would "benefit from the power" of the PlayStation 4 Pro, which was released a few months after God of War was announced.
-Players with a Pro have the option to favor resolution or favor performance when playing the game.
+Unlike the previous games, Santa Monica did not make a demo for public release.
+Barlog said that doing so would have delayed development by a couple of months.
+He also confirmed God of War was built for the standard PlayStation 4 but would "benefit from the power" of the PlayStation 4 Pro, which was released a few months after God of War was announced.
+Players with a Pro have the option to favor resolution or performance.
 Favoring resolution runs the game in 4K with checkerboard rendering at a target frame rate of 30 frames per second (fps), while the performance option runs the game at 1080p and targets 60fps.
-In late December 2016, Barlog confirmed the game was playable from start to finish, and later said its story would take 25–35 hours to complete (significantly more than the previous four main installments, which each took an average of 10 hours to complete).
+In late December 2016, Barlog confirmed God of War was playable from start to finish, and later said its story would take 25–35 hours to complete (significantly more than the previous four main installments, which each took an average of 10 hours to complete).

 A new trailer was shown at E3 2017, featuring new gameplay, cinematics, and characters.
 In it, Kratos is shown using a shield offensively and defensively.
 At one point, Kratos finds a Greek vase with himself on it, wielding his infamous double-chained blades.
 During the trailer, an unnamed woman warns Kratos about the Norse gods, as they knew what he did to the Greek gods, while a pair of wolves are also shown.
 The trailer ends with Kratos and Atreus encountering the World Serpent.
 Atreus is able to translate its request to help the pair.
-It was confirmed that the game would release in early 2018.
-Until the game's launch, Santa Monica included a section on the God of War website titled "The Lost Pages", detailing some of the lore of God of Wars Nordic world.
-In January 2018, the game's release date was confirmed for April 20, 2018.
-A trailer was also released that showed that the mythological character Mímir would have a role in the game.
+It was confirmed that the game would be released in early 2018.
+Before the launch, Santa Monica included a section on the God of War website titled "The Lost Pages", detailing some of the lore of the Nordic world.
+In January 2018, the release date was confirmed for April 20, 2018.
+A trailer was also released that showed that the mythological character Mímir would have a role.
 God of War went gold on March 22.